 - participation in statutory committees and bodies of the universities and the Länder as well as in statutory bodies of self-administration of students at these educational institutions and the Studentenwerke

 - first failure to pass the final examination (does not apply to Bachelor's and Master's programmes)

 - disability, pregnancy or care and education of a child up to 14 years of age

 These reasons must be the cause of the study delay.

 It is also possible to apply for help to complete your studies for the last 12 months of your studies according to Sec.
 15 para.
 3a BAföG.

-Help with graduation is provided in the form of an interest-bearing bank loan, which is applied for at the Office for Educational Support but disbursed by the Kreditanstalt für Wiederaufbau (KfW) [Credit Institution for Reconstruction].
+Help with graduation is provided in the form of a federal loan, which is applied for at the Office for Educational Support.
+The overall cap of 10,010 EUR does not apply to the federal loan.

 Further information on funding beyond the maximum funding period and on assistance with graduation can be obtained from the Department for BAföG and Scholarships.

 Students who are enrolled twice can already receive funding for the Master's programme, even if they have not yet passed the Bachelor's examination.

 The funding is subject to recovery and is possible for a maximum of 12 months.